-Allocation for Activity: \$25,000,000 National Objective: LMI, Urgent Need, Slum and Blight Activity Type: Buyout or Acquisition of one- and two-unit homes Eligible Activity: Sec.
+Activity Type: Buyout or Acquisition of one- and two-unit homes reserves the right to offer incentives to alter the maximum award amount.

+Maximum Award: FMV.
+The State upon review of applications for the Program

+Eligible Activity: Sec.
 105 (a) (1) (2) (4) (11) (24) 42 U.S.C.
-5305(a) (1) (2) (4) (11) FR-5696-N-01 (VI) (B) (31) Geographic Eligibility: Homes must be located in one of the damaged-declared counties eligible to receive HUD funds.
-Applicant Eligibility: All applicants' damaged property must have been their primary residence at the time of the storms.
+5305(a) (1) (2) (4) (11)

+FR-5696-N-01 (VI) (B) (31)

+Geographic Eligibility: Homes must be located in one of the damaged-declared counties eligible to receive HUD funds.

+Priorities: Homes located in a HUD defined most impacted county and/or homes located in the floodplain or homes with a history of repetitive flood and loss.

+Eligible Applicants: All applicants' damaged property must have been their primary residence at the time of the storms.
 Additionally, the program may acquire vacant land within targeted areas.
-Maximum Award: FMV.
-The State upon review of applications for the Program reserves the right to offer incentives to alter the maximum award amount.
-Priorities: Homes located in a HUD defined most impacted county and/or homes located in the floodplain or homes with a history of repetitive flood and loss.